Travel to South Korea for Pansori, Storytelling Through Music

 In the latter half of the 20th century, pansori almost died out completely as the post-conflict era migrated towards modernization and Western culture.
 The resurgence in the past few decades can be attributed to more globally aware South Koreans embracing their own unique national identity, as well as mainstream audiences that are enchanted by the stripped-down but powerful shows.
 Pansori is now a regular theatrical offering in big cities like Seoul and Busan, but the more rural southwest corner of the peninsula is considered the birthplace of the tradition.

 There’s no question that pansori traditions influenced later Korean art forms, from more modern operas and stage plays to the subtitled South Korean dramas that became huge hits on Netflix.
-But when visiting South Korea today, it’s a rare and special opportunity to catch a live performance.
+But when planning to travel to South Korea today, it’s a rare and special treat to catch a live performance.

-Anyone visiting South Korea should make a pansori performance a priority, if only because you will never hear anything like it anywhere else in the world.
+Anyone taking a trip to South Korea should make a pansori performance a priority, if only because you will never hear anything like it anywhere else in the world.
 The well-trained musical ear may catch elements of improvisation and jazz drumming, or folk singing and classical opera, but pansori is a far older tradition that with every note, carries the deepest human emotions across the gap of language time.

 Silversea Cruises’ story on Korea’s storytelling tradition of pansori was created as part of a content partnership with the Korea Tourism Organization, NY.